AbhishekBiswas76/Semester-Project/README.md

 It is the implementation of algorithm in a programming language.

-This project uses Java programming language for its implementation.
-Java is a programming language that is used globally to develop various application software.
+This project uses C programming language for its implementation.
+C is a programming language that is used globally to develop various application software.

 # Project